dpriskorn/ItemSubjector/README.md

 # Use
 It has 2 modes:
-1) automatic finding n-grams and trying to detect items that match
+1) automatic finding n-grams and trying to detect items that match (default if no arguments are given on the command line)
 2) add main subject items to scholarly articles

-Both modes conclude by adding the validated or supplied QID to all scientific articles where the n-gram/label appears in the label of the target item (e.g. scientific article).
+Both modes conclude by adding the validated or supplied QID to all scientific articles where the n-gram or search string appears (with spaces around it) in the label of the target item (e.g. scientific article).

 ## Adding QIDs manually